I’ve got a homeschool mentor who has spoken more into my life than any other. She’s parented five. They’re all grown up now.

 Think more about developing thinkers (people who engage ideas) and less about getting your kids through an education (people who pass classes).

-Think more of home education when you are at home, defending it to yourself, and defend it less to other people.
+Think more of home education when you are at home, defend it to yourself, and defend it less to other people.

 You do know what you’re doing.
 The tweaks and changes you make are validations of your vision, not invalidations of past choices.
 You are growing alongside your children, becoming an educator as you go.